Everything you need to know about our soy products!

 What kind of soybeans does Superior Tofu use in their soy products?

-Superior Tofu only uses top grade, Canadian grown, non-genetically modified soybeans in all of their products.
+We only uses top grade, Canadian grown, non-GMO soybeans in all of their products.
 All supplied soybeans come with certification that they are of non-GMO status.
 We also has an organic line of tofu products, which uses certified organic soybeans and comes with certification from an independent body.

 What is that film in my soymilk?